bmw-software-engineering/trlc/language-reference-manual/LRM.md

 ### Static semantics

-The builtin function `trlc:len` is of arity 1.
+The builtin function `len` is of arity 1.
 Its parameter must be of type `String` or an array type.
 Its return type is `Integer`.

-The builtin functions `trlc:startswith` and `trlc:endswith` are of arity 2.
+The builtin functions `startswith` and `endswith` are of arity 2.
 All of their parameters must be of type `String`.
 The return type of either function is `Boolean`.

-The builtin function `trlc:matches` is of arity 2.
+The builtin function `matches` is of arity 2.
 Its parameters must be of type `String`.
 The return type is `Boolean`.
 The function's second parameter must be a valid regular expression. *(It is implementation defined which regular expression language is used, but it is highly, _highly_ recommended to implement the standard POSIX regular expressions.)*

-In addition, the second parameter to the `trlc:matches` function must be a static compile-time constant, i.e. it must not depend on the value of a record field or the value of a quantified variable.
+In addition, the second parameter to the `matches` function must be a static compile-time constant, i.e. it must not depend on the value of a record field or the value of a quantified variable.

 ### Dynamic semantics

-The `trlc:len` function computes the length of the given string or array.
+The `len` function computes the length of the given string or array.

-The `trlc:startswith` function returns true iff the first parameter fully contains the second parameter at its start.
+The `startswith` function returns true iff the first parameter fully contains the second parameter at its start.

-The `trlc:endswith` function returns true iff the first parameter fully contains the second parameter at its end.
+The `endswith` function returns true iff the first parameter fully contains the second parameter at its end.

-The `trlc:matches` function returns true iff the first parameter is matched by the regular expression given in the second parameter.
+The `matches` function returns true iff the first parameter is matched by the regular expression given in the second parameter.

 ### Name resolution